BACK

 Seed Grant Review Process

-For requests less than or equal to $10,000, a written summary of the staff review and a funding recommendation will be included in the board packet to be considered for funding at their monthly meeting.
+A written summary of the staff review and a funding recommendation will be included in the board packet to be considered for funding at their monthly meeting.

 Applicants are typically notified of the outcome of their applications within a month of submission.